 Carroll County Trust Company is a small town community bank established in 1919.

-The following individuals are the original Board of Directors: R.H.
+The original Board of Directors were: R.H.
 Monier, C.G.
 Bowers, L.G.
 Clark, C.R.
 Rogers, W.H.
 Trenchard, W.D.
 Pinney, Joel Stamm, Earl Johnson, Maj.
 E. Stipp, Henry Hartman, O.J.
-Lierley and T.J.
+Lierley, and T.J.
 Sugg.

-In 1920 Alma Scharfenberg became the first female employee at Carroll County Trust Company; Alma’s daughter Lucille Moeller Staton also worked for the bank for 37 years.
+In 1920, Alma Scharfenberg became the first female employee at Carroll County Trust Company; Alma’s daughter Lucille Moeller Staton also worked for the bank for 37 years.

-In 1934 Carroll County Trust Company purchased the assets of The Banking House of Wilcoxson and Co.
+In 1934, Carroll County Trust Company purchased the assets of The Banking House of Wilcoxson and Co.